 - Earning your Certified Nursing Assistant or Emergency Medical Technician certification (CNA or EMT) and pursuing related work (paid and / or voluntary):

-- Be aware that in the Bloomington area, due to the nature of the local job market, CNAs can sometimes more easily garner direct patient care hours on a paid or voluntary basis than EMTs, usually at area nursing homes or long-term care facilities.
+- Due to the nature of the local job market, CNAs in Bloomington sometimes garner direct patient care hours more easily on a paid or voluntary basis than EMTs in Bloomington.
+For CNAs, area nursing homes or long-term care facilities usually offer the best opportunities.
 EMTs can sometimes garner direct patient care experience through the local Volunteers in Medicine clinic (see entry above), though these opportunities are more difficult to come by.

-- In addition, many PA programs expect applicants to count only those EMT hours spent administering actual direct patient care, and will not count the hours spent waiting for a call.
+- PA programs expect applicants to count only those EMT hours spent administering actual direct patient care, and will not usually count the hours spent waiting for a call.
 (If you work as an EMT, log both your total hours, and the actual time spent with patients, as two separate numbers.)

 - Those who will be working as an EMT in a larger, busier city often have plenty of opportunities to accumulate direct patient care experience.
 EMTs and those with first aid certification can also volunteer for IC EMS (see entry below).

-- Personal preference is also important in terms of choosing what sort of patient care experiences you would prefer, but bear the latter points in mind if you are thinking of earning your CNA or EMT.
-Many students earn one certification or the other.
+- Personal preference is also important in choosing patient care experiences, but bear the above points in mind if you are thinking of earning your CNA or EMT.
+Many students earn one certification or the other, but many do not.